ITU-BDSA2024-GROUP30/Chirp/docs/Laura.md

 <br>

+#### Notes

-*We are aware that we should not include our ClientID and ClientSecret like this in the repository, but it is needed for someone to run the program locally.
+- We are aware that we should not include our ClientID and ClientSecret like this in the repository, but it is needed for someone to run the program locally.

-\*\*While running our program locally, there is a problem with OAuth and github register/login when using the Safari browser.
+- While running our program locally, there is a problem with OAuth and Github register/login when using the Safari browser.
 This is not the case for Chrome or Firefox.
 Safari does not cause problems for our global Chirp app.